alidal20/basicCalculator/README.md

 ![Image of Calculator](https://cloud.githubusercontent.com/assets/16367862/20079044/f3365984-a510-11e6-80b0-81e7a6da4507.png)

 ## Introduction
-This is a small project I undertook to familiarize myself with the functionality of Visual Studio IDE.
-This is a simply calculator for performing basic operations.
+This is a small project I undertook to familiarize myself with the functionality of Visual Studio IDE and C#.
+This is a simply calculator for performing basic arithmetic operations.
+Although the GUI provides buttons for all necessary operations, the program receives input via keyboard(Numpad) as well.

 ## Supported Types
 Signed